-While we are all asked to socially distance ourselves from each other, we realize that this may pose a challenge to the video submission requirement in the application.
-At this time, we recommend recording a call on Skype, Zoom, Google Hangout, FaceTime or another videoconferencing application.
+If recommendations to be physically distanced are still in place at the application deadline, we realize that this may pose a challenge to the video submission requirement in the application.
+We recommend recording a call on Skype, Zoom, Google Hangout, FaceTime or another videoconferencing application.
 As a last resort you may also record two separate videos, but this is less desirable as it will not show the interaction between mentor and intern.

 2. Answer the question.